 Marrakech is a beautiful city with a beautiful culture but there are some things that you need to be aware of before you go!
 So here are my top tips for having an amazing time in the red city.
 Keep reading for my Top Tips & recommendations for Marrakech.

-Be aware that you are in a different culture, you’re not in Kansas anymore Dorothy!
+Be aware that you are in a different culture.
 Be respectful and take time to learn a few local sayings, helps massively if you speak French as most people are fluent.
 Salam Alaykoum means peace on you and it’s one of the most commonly heard sayings, how sweet is that?
 Shukran means thank you and it’s pronounced with a ‘cho’ sound at the start, be polite and say thank you in the local language!

 You are going to a Muslim country so you don’t really want to be wearing shorts and a crop when walking about the centre, not only will you more than likely get stares it’s pretty disrespectful.
 I actually found dressing here a lot of fun as the city is a riot of colour it’s nice to play up to that.
 During the day make sure your shoulders, arms and legs are covered, no plunging necklines either!
 Night is a little more relaxed but go for maxi dresses or jumpsuits, short, bodycon & strappy are all no no’s.

 Invest in some kimonos to cover up, some cute lightweight trousers and my personal favourite, the headscarf!
 We never got any hassle, just some boys shouting lady gaga and fish and chips (weird right?!) but we did cover our head’s when we went to the market as it was the busiest place we would be and we didn’t want any undue attention when haggling, we do have candy coloured hair after all.